Photo Phishing Scam: How To Keep Your Pond Safe From Scammers

 Don't play their game.

-In the example, we gave, Luffs doesn't allow you access to photos they're threatening to sue over UNLESS you click the link they've provided.
+In our example, Luffs doesn't allow you access to photos they're threatening to sue over.
+You HAVE to click the link they've provided.

 That should be an immediate red flag.
 Why would clicking on a link matter?
 A genuine legal communication would provide various ways to reach the copyright holder.

 If you're still worried, upload the pictures you use your site to Google's search bar to uncover any accidental copyright violations.
-If you have accidentally stolen content, replace it and flag the suspicious email so Google knows it's spam.
+If you have stolen content on accident, replace it and flag the suspicious email so Google knows it's spam.

 Watch Out for Phishy Keywords

 Words like "malicious" or "intentionally stole" are red flags.
-If a "legally binding" email assumes you're guilty, then it's likely a scam (we're using legally binding in the loosest way here).
+If a "legally binding" email assumes you're guilty, then it's likely a scam.
+(To be clear, we're using legally binding in the loosest way here.)

-Scammers will do anything they can to make you feel like you're isolated, in the wrong, or like you owe them something.
+Scammers will do anything they can to make you feel isolated, wrong, or like you owe them something.
 Remember, you are not beholden to a random person emailing you at 3 A.M.

 Look At the Email Address